 1.2 The seasonal watering plan

-The seasonal watering plan is a statewide plan that guides environmental watering decisions in Victoria.
+The seasonal watering plan is a statewide plan that guides decisions about the delivery of water for the environment in Victoria.
 It provides program partners, stakeholders and communities with a sense of what to expect during the water year.